Bayernatoor/btc_self_custody/src/faqs/hardware_wallet_setup/hardware_faq2.md

 **37\.** When satisfied, press on **APPLY**.
 Ensure you have a MicroSD card loaded and press 1 to create an encrypted backup of the passphrase on the MicroSD card.
          The previous encrypted backup you made of the seed words does NOT save your passphrase.
 Make sure that you've also written it down and keep it safe!
-         For more information on the encrypted backups created by Coldcard see the <a class="text-[#8cb4ff] underline-offset-auto" href="https://coldcard.com/docs/backups/#background">ColdCard Docs</a>.
+         For more information on the encrypted backups created by Coldcard see the <a class="text-[#8cb4ff] underline-offset-auto font-semibold" href="https://coldcard.com/docs/backups/#background">ColdCard Docs</a>.

 <br>